PeterGabaldon/PeterGabaldon.github.io/en/_posts/2026-02-10-FortiGate-Symlink-Attack.md

 If you had one of these versions: **FortiOS 7.4, 7.2, 7.0, 6.4** the symlink was supposedly removed by AV/IPS engine.

-And in these versions: **FortiOS 7.6.2, 7.4.7, 7.2.11 & 7.0.17, 6.4.16** the update removes the symlink and also a patch was added in the VPN-SSL two prevent the exploitation.
+And in these versions: **FortiOS 7.6.2, 7.4.7, 7.2.11 & 7.0.17, 6.4.16** the update removes the symlink and also a patch was added in the VPN-SSL to prevent the exploitation.

 It is very important to note that this is **not a *0day***.
 This method was used by TA **after** compromising FortiGates units with other vulns.
-In the post-exp phase they used to created the symlink that could survive updates of the FGT and thus giving the remote (if VPN-SSL is enabled) read-only access to root filesystem 😎.
+In the post-exp phase they used to create the symlink that could survive updates of the FGT and thus giving the remote (if VPN-SSL is enabled) read-only access to root filesystem 😎.

 # Abstract💣